Curriculum Vitae Contents:

 Phi Beta Kappa

-Interviews, reviews, and feature stories on the partnership model as well as in connection with the publication of The Real Wealth of Nations, The Power of Partnership, Tomorrow’s Children, Sacred Pleasure, and Women, Men, and the Global Quality of Life for publications in the United States, Canada, Australia, Italy, Argentina, Colombia, Japan, Germany, Czech Republic, Spain, Sweden, and Chile in newspapers and magazines ranging from the New York Times, the Toronto Star, Publisher's Weekly, the Boston Globe, Working Woman, the Chicago Tribune, the LA Weekly, the Utne Reader, and the San Francisco Chronicle to HQ, Elle, Amica, Liberazione, Leggere Donna, La Epoca, La Nación, Uno Mismo, El Tiempo, and Para Tí.
-Interviewed on UN radio and public and commercial American, Canadian, German, Swiss, Brazilian, Italian, Mexican, Norwegian, Swedish, and Australian radio and television.
+Interviews (including podcasts), reviews, and feature stories on the partnership model and cultural transformation, as well as in connection with the publication of The Real Wealth of Nations, The Power of Partnership, Tomorrow’s Children, Sacred Pleasure, and Women, Men, and the Global Quality of Life for publications in the United States, Canada, Australia, Italy, Argentina, Colombia, Japan, Germany, Czech Republic, Spain, Sweden, and Chile in newspapers and magazines ranging from the New York Times, the Toronto Star, Publisher's Weekly, the Boston Globe, Working Woman, the Chicago Tribune, the LA Weekly, the Utne Reader, and the San Francisco Chronicle to HQ, Elle, Amica, Liberazione, Leggere Donna, La Epoca, La Nación, Uno Mismo, El Tiempo, and Para Tí.
+Interviewed on UN radio and public and commercial American, Canadian, German, Swiss, Brazilian, Italian, Mexican, Chilean, Norwegian, Swedish, and Australian radio and television.

 Interviewed by international, national, and local radio, television, and the press.
 Foreign interviews include German, Austrian, Canadian, Spanish, Russian, Italian, Greek, Finnish, Swiss, Norwegian, Costa Rican, Australian, and Kenyan media.
 Interviews in connection with the publication of The Chalice and the Blade and The Partnership Way include major U.S. networks as well as cover stories, features, excerpts, and reviews in publications ranging from the Chicago Tribune, LA Times, San Francisco Chronicle, New York Times, and Utne Reader, to the LA Weekly, Minneapolis Tribune, Ms., Publishers Weekly, and Book List.